habitry/habitry_source/Habitry.md

 Because his first week is dedicated beginning a new training plan, JC Deen takes a different approach.
 He gives his clients choices between 3 or 4 day per week training plans and ask them to pick which one they felt the most confident they could do.
 He then spends most of the first day on Facebook facilitating a discussion between the clients about those training plans and how they can get into the habit doing them.
 By design, his clients do most of the negotiation and work of the coach.
 As JC puts it, he merely steps in with the “like” button.

 #######Do it every day.
 In order to make this habit stick, the clients must be doing it or contributing to it every day for the next 2 weeks.
-This is the reason for the daily check ins and client interactions.
+This is the reason for the daily checkins and client interactions.
 To facilitate daily practice, I recommend that clients piggyback specific target behavior on routines they already have in place.
 According to Lally and Gardner (2013), simply saying, “after I eat, I’ll record what I ate in MyFitnessPal,” is much more effective than saying, “I’ll write down what I eat.”
 Teaching clients to piggyback is relatively easy, if you model what you want them to do.
 This email or Facebook post could be as simple as providing the example I just used or as JC Deen states, “which program are you going to do when you get to the gym?”

 #######Reflect on it every day.